natecdr/natecdr/README.md

 </p>

 ### <a href="https://github.com/natecdr/periodico-bot">Twitter Bot - 2022</a>
-A Twitter bot that regularly tweets french words that can be written using chemical elements in alphabetical order.
+A Twitter bot that regularly tweets french words that can be written using chemical elements.
 <br/>
 It should be running for a few months until it runs out of words.